apache/couchdb/share/doc/src/api/database/compact.rst

   Request compaction of the specified database.
 Compaction compresses the disk database file by performing the following operations:

-  -  Writes a new version of the database file, removing any unused sections from the new version during write.
-Because a new file is temporary created for this purpose, you will need twice the current storage space of the specified database in order for the compaction routine to complete.
+  -  Writes a new, optimised, version of the database file, removing any unused sections from the new version during write.
+Because a new file is temporarily created for this purpose, you may require up to twice the current storage space of the specified database in order for the compaction routine to complete.